DNS · NS

 Find out exactly where a domain's DNS is hosted.
 Query the authoritative nameservers for any website instantly.

 An NS (Nameserver) record indicates which DNS server is authoritative for a domain.
-In other words, it tells the internet exactly where to go to find out the IP address or mail server details for your website.
+It tells the internet exactly where to go to find the IP address or mail server details for your website.

-When you purchase a domain name from a registrar, you must point that domain to a set of nameservers.
-Those nameservers contain your DNS zone file (your A, MX, and TXT records).
+When you buy a domain from a registrar, you point it at a set of nameservers.
+Those nameservers hold your DNS zone file — your A, MX, and TXT records.

-You can read more about the technical specifications of NS records in the Cloudflare DNS Learning Center.
+You can read more about the technical specs in the Cloudflare DNS Learning Center.

-When you move a website to a new web host, you must update your nameservers.
-An NS lookup verifies that the internet is seeing your new provider.
+When you move a site to a new host, you update your nameservers.
+An NS lookup verifies the internet sees your new provider.

 Troubleshooting

-If your website is down or emails are failing, the first step is checking the NS records to ensure your domain hasn't been unassigned or hijacked.
+If a site is down or email is failing, checking NS records confirms the domain has not been unassigned or hijacked.

 Reconnaissance

-Discover which infrastructure providers (like AWS, DigitalOcean, or Cloudflare) power a specific website by examining their nameserver patterns.
+Discover which providers (AWS, DigitalOcean, Cloudflare) power a site by examining its nameserver patterns.

-DNS is a hierarchical system.
-When someone types your domain name, their browser first queries the global Root servers, which point to the Top-Level Domain (TLD) servers (like the servers controlling .com).
+DNS is hierarchical.
+When someone types your domain, their browser first queries the global root servers, which point to the Top-Level Domain (TLD) servers (like those for .com).

-The TLD servers do not hold your website's IP address.
-Instead, they look at your domain's NS records and delegate the request to your specific nameservers.
-Those nameservers are the final stop, answering the request with your actual A or MX records.
+The TLD servers don't hold your IP.
+They read your domain's NS records and delegate the request to your specific nameservers — the final stop, answering with your actual A or MX records.

 What is an NS record?